Adopted by the 58th WMA General Assembly, Copenhagen, Denmark, October 2007,

-And reaffirmed with minor revision by the 207th WMA Council session, Chicago, United States, October 2017 and revised by the 74th WMA General Assembly, Kigali, Rwanda, October 2023
+reaffirmed with minor revision by the 207th WMA Council session, Chicago, United States, October 2017 and revised by the 74th WMA General Assembly, Kigali, Rwanda, October 2023

-The World Medical Association (WMA) is significantly concerned that patients are put at risk by unregulated medical practices and recalls its Statement on Ethical Guidelines for the International Migration of Health workers, whereby “Physicians who are working, either permanently or temporarily, in a country other than their home country should be treated fairly in relation to other physicians in that country” (Parag.7) and that bilateral agreements require “due cognizance of international human rights law, so as to effect meaningful co-operation on health care delivery” (parag.
-8).
+Recalling its Statement on Ethical Guidelines for the International Migration of Health workers, whereby “Physicians who are working, either permanently or temporarily, in a country other than their home country should be treated fairly in relation to other physicians in that country” and that bilateral agreements require “due cognizance of international human rights law, so as to effect meaningful co-operation on health care delivery”, the WMA:

-- Condemns any actions by governments in policies and practices that subvert or bypass the accepted standards of medical credentialing and medical care;
+- Condemns any policies or actions by governments that subvert or bypass the accepted standards of medical credentialing and medical care;